McLaren F1: Specifications

 To allow the fuel to atomise fully, the engine uses two Lucas injectors per cylinder, with the first injector located close to the inlet valve – operating at low engine rpm – while the second is located higher up the inlet tract – operating at higher rpm.
 The dynamic transition between the two devices is controlled by the ECU.

 Each cylinder has its own miniature ignition coil.
 The closed-loop fuel injection is sequential.
 The engine has no knock sensor as the predicted combustion conditions would not cause this to be a problem.
 The pistons are forged in aluminium.

 Every cylinder bore has a Nikasil coating giving it a high degree of wear resistance.

 From 1998 to 2000, the Le Mans–winning BMW V12 LMR sports car used a similar S70/2 engine.
 The engine was given a short development time, causing the BMW design team to use only trusted technology from prior design and implementation experience.
 The engine does not use titanium valves or connecting rods.
 Variable intake geometry was considered but rejected on grounds of unnecessary complication.

 As for fuel consumption, the engine achieves on average 15.2 mpg (15 L/100 km), at worst 9.3 mpg (25 L/100 km) and at best 23.4 mpg (10 L/100 km).

 It was later revealed that BMW had used an E34 M5 Touring as a test mule in order to test the engine.
 The existence of such a test mule was revealed when David Clark, the director of McLaren road and race cars from 1994–1998 disclosed this fact to motoring journalist Chris Harris in a podcast.
-Clark also revealed that the prototype was kept out of public eye and that BMW is still in possession of the prototype where it has been kept in their top secret prototype storage facility.
+Clark also revealed that the prototype was kept out of the public eye and that BMW is still in possession of the prototype where it has been kept in their top-secret prototype storage facility.

 Chassis and body

 The McLaren F1 was an early example of a production road car using a complete carbon fibre reinforced polymer (CFRP) monocoque chassis structure.
 Aluminium and magnesium were used for attachment points for the suspension system, inserted directly into the CFRP.

 The car features a central driving position – the driver's seat is located in the middle, ahead of the fuel tank and ahead of the engine, with a passenger seat slightly behind and on each side.
-The vehicle doors move up and out when opened, and are thus of the butterfly or dihedral type.
+The vehicle doors move up and out when opened and are thus of the butterfly or dihedral type.
 Gordon Murray's design for the doors was inspired by the Toyota Sera.

 The engine produces high temperatures under full application and thus causes a high temperature variation in the engine bay from no operation to normal and full operation.
 CFRP becomes mechanically stressed over time from high heat transfer effects and thus the engine bay was not constructed from CFRP.